Ettamogah Pub

-The Ettamogah Pub is a cartoon pub that was featured in the now defunct Australasian Post magazine.
-The cartoonist Ken Maynard, loving empty spaces and having nothing around him, enjoyed an area just outside Albury at Table Top, New South Wales, named Ettamogah, (Note: It has been claimed that "Ettamogah" is a Polynesian expression meaning "Have a drink") thus christening the eponymous name of his now famous pub the "Ettamogah Pub".
-The "Ettamogah Pub" chain of such pubs now exist in various parts of Australia including Sydney in New South Wales, and in Western Australia.
+The Ettamogah Pub is a cartoon Australian-style pub that was featured in the now defunct Australasian Post magazine.
+The cartoonist Ken Maynard, loving empty spaces and having nothing around him, enjoyed an area just outside Albury at Table Top, New South Wales, named Ettamogah, (Note: It has been claimed that "Ettamogah" is a Polynesian expression meaning "Have a drink") thus christening the eponymous name of his now famous pub.
+Between 1987 and 2003, a chain of four pubs were built in various parts of Australia including Sydney in New South Wales, and in Western Australia.

+Locations

 Albury

-The pub was built by businessman Lindsay Cooper and first opened in 1987.
+The first pub was built by businessman Lindsay Cooper and first opened in 1987.
 The aim was to create a themed family restaurant which would become a tourist attraction.
 The timber building featured sloping walls and a distinctive architectural style true to the original cartoon design.

-In 2007, the hotel in Albury opened 17 new cabins for accommodation.
+In 2007, the hotel opened 17 new cabins for accommodation.
 The site also houses the Ken Maynard Museum and an artwork collection.
-In 2011, the owner Leigh O’Brien announced plans for a $3 million redevelopment which included the addition of a caravan park and petrol station.
+In 2011, the owner Leigh O’Brien announced plans for a $3 million redevelopment which included the addition of a caravan park and a petrol station.
+In December 2025, the pub was put up for sale.

 Sunshine Coast

-The second Ettamogah Pub opened at the Aussie World theme park at Palmview on the Sunshine Coast in 1989.
+The second pub opened at the Aussie World theme park at Palmview on the Sunshine Coast in 1989.
 It was opened by then Premier Mike Ahern.
 Construction took nine months and it cost $4.5 million.
-A 1927 Chevrolet sat atop the roof of the building.
+A 1927 Chevrolet sat atop the roof of this building.
 This followed a flood in the cartoon after which the owners couldn't be bothered to remove the vehicle.
-To celebrate its 21st year of operations the pub began brewing and selling its own beer.

-In 2014, following a dispute over intellectual property rights, this pub has since changed its name and removed any of the cartoon likenesses.
-In 2018, the pub underwent a substantial redevelopment project which included more than 500 square metres of decking around the front and sides of the building.
+In 2010, to celebrate its 21st year of operations the pub began brewing and selling its own beer.
+In 2014, following a dispute over intellectual property rights, this pub has since removed any of the cartoon likenesses In 2018, the pub underwent a substantial redevelopment project which included more than 500 square metres of decking around the front and sides of the building.
+In 2019, it reopened and changed its name to Banana Bender Pub.

 Cunderdin

-A third pub opened in the Western Australian wheat belt town of in 2001.
+A third Ettamogah Pub opened in the Western Australian wheat belt town of in 2001.